Why Study Civil Engineering?

 PNW Civil Engineering students are in demand, not only for their deep appreciation and comprehension of the principles of engineering analysis and design-but also for their ability to identify opportunities, articulate a vision, and see projects through.
 They make us #PNWEngineeringProud.

-Dr. Chandra V. Chandramouli is specialized in water resources and environmental management.
+Dr. Chandra V. Chandramouli specializes in water resources and environmental management.
 He uses simulation, geospatial modeling, and artificial intelligence techniques in water resources research.
-He was awarded outstanding teacher award during 2016.
-He creates a very friendly motivating learning environment for students even with respect to very challenging subject materials using research, real world examples and hands on training.
-He also blends experiential learning to his course work.
-He developed virtual 3D flood models and groundwater models by collaborating with CIVS center.
-He is the coordinator of civil engineering program at PNW.
+He was awarded the outstanding teacher award in 2016.
+He creates a very friendly and motivational learning environment for students even with respect to very challenging subject materials using research, real world examples and hands-on training.
+He also blends experiential learning into his course work.
+He has developed virtual 3D flood models and groundwater models by collaborating with CIVS.
+He is the coordinator of the civil engineering program at PNW.

 Areas of Study

 The Civil Engineering Bachelor of Science degree is accredited by the Engineering Accreditation Commission of ABET.
 This ensures that the program is independently reviewed and meets the quality expectation for that profession.

 You Might Also Be Interested In:

 Wally Petrovic is a civil engineering project manager in the Transmission & Distribution global practice at Burns & McDonnell, focusing on T&D capital programs, EPC projects and estimating services.
 He has a background in capital estimating for T&D projects, as both a project estimator & project manager for the development and implementation of best practices and new estimating platforms.
 His design experience includes overhead transmission design ranging from 69-kV to 765-kV, foundation design, material procurement, field engineering support, structural steel design, budgeting and scheduling.